romainfrancois/gravity/README.md

 ### Check ET Tobit

-- [ ] Warning that affects original and tidy function (Consider switching to a more robust optimisation method temporarily)
+- [x] Warning that affects original and tidy function "Consider switching to a more robust optimisation method temporarily + In sqrt(diag(vc)) : NaNs produced" -> *Solved switching from Newton-Rhapson to Simulated Annealing + starting from all betas equal to zero*

 ### Vignettes